-All living things have adaptive features that protects them against harm in the environment.
+All living things have adaptive features that protect them against harm in the environment.
 As humans that are evolving, we still have that defensive mechanism.
 Thus, we’d defend ourselves against what is trying to degrade our mental state of being in any way.
-Argument is a mental fight.
+The argument is a mental fight.
 Winning it boosts our ego.
 Losing it is mentally disturbing.
 What do we do when we realise we’re losing?
 We get defensive.
 We talk about how good and supportive we’ve been to our partner in the past.
 We remind them of our sacrifices.
 As a way of working on their soft spot, we try to convince them that we’re not that bad.
 Though it sounds like a good thing, it is actually unnecessary to do so when all the other partner needs is a sincere apology.

 4. ’cause we attack as a means of being defensive

 The best way to defend is to attack.
 When one is attacking, the other has to defend.
 Sometimes, that’s not really the case.
 We rather counter-attack.
 As our partner is listing our flaws and how we need to put our shit together, we decide not to go down so easily.
 We dirty ourselves in the mud.
 We also list all their flaws and shortcomings and exaggerate on how bad it is.
 Counter-attacking means my voice should be louder than yours.
 The emotional trauma alone of being shouted upon is disheartening.
 It never stops ringing in your ears.
 When the same point is repeated over and over, that adds insult to injury.
 This is because it really gets into our minds at the end of the day.